+DEVELOPING EVIDENCE-BASED WRITING "You won't go now.
+You're crying.
+Close the door."
 Students develop the ability to express global evidence-based claims in writing through a close reading of the text.
-ESTIMATED TIME: 1-2 days MATERIALS:Forming EBC Tool Organizing EBC Tool Writing EBC Handout EBC Criteria Checklist II Evidence-Based Writing Rubric ACTIVITIES 1- INDEPENDENT READING AND MAKING EBCs Students independently review the entire text and use the Forming EBC Tool to make a new evidence-based claim.
+1- INDEPENDENT READING AND MAKING EBCs Students independently review the two poems and use the Forming EBC Tool to make a new evidence-based claim.
 2- CLASS DISCUSSION OF GLOBAL EBCs The teacher analyzes volunteer students' written evidence-based claims from Part 4 and discusses developing global EBCs.
 3- PAIRS DISCUSS THEIR EBCs Students discuss their new claims in pairs and then with the class.
 4- INDEPENDENT WRITING OF FINAL PIECE Students independently write a final evidence-based writing piece using their new claims.
 5- CLASS DISCUSSION OF FINAL WRITING PIECES The class discusses final evidence-based writing pieces of student volunteers.
 ALIGNMENT TO CCSS TARGETED STANDARD(S): RL.9-10.1 W.9-10.9a W.9-10.4 RL.9-10.1: Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
 W.9-10.9a: Draw evidence from literary or informational texts to support analysis, reflection, and research.
 W.9-10.4: Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
-SUPPORTING STANDARD(S): RL.9-10.3 RL.9-10.5 RL.6 W.9-10.2 RL.9-10.3: Analyze how complex characters (e.g., those with multiple or conflicting motivations) develop over the course of a text, interact with other characters, and advance the plot or develop the theme.
+SUPPORTING STANDARD(S): RL.9-10.2 RL.9-10.4 RL.9-10.5 W.9-10.2 RL.9-10.2: Determine a theme or central idea of a text and analyze in detail its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text.
+RL.9-10.4: Determine the meaning of words and phrases as they are used in the text, including figurative and connotative meanings; analyze the cumulative impact of specific word choices on meaning and tone (e.g., how the language evokes a sense of time and place; how it sets a formal or informal tone).
 RL.9-10.5: Analyze how an author's choices concerning how to structure a text, order events within it (e.g., parallel plots), and manipulate time (e.g., pacing, flashbacks) create such effects as mystery, tension, or surprise.
-RL.6: Assess how point of view or purpose shapes the content and style of a text.
 W.9-10.2:Write informative/explanatory texts to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis of content.